 That's a way to relate to most of America, Chris.

-St. Paul, what the hell St. Paul?
+St. Paul, what the hell, St. Paul?

 It was a person.

-St. Paul, what's it's a prep school.
+St. Paul, it's a prep school.

-That's this little little bit of a uh of a sidebar.
+That's a little bit of a sidebar.

-She sang a a rap tune.
+sang a rap tune.

 Tell you about hard work.

-Minimal legs with a baby on the way.
+Minimum wage with a baby on the way.

 Let me tell you about hard work.